Crane (machine): Roman Empire

+Roman engineers advanced Greek designs by analyzing mechanical advantage ratios.
 The simplest Roman crane, the trispastos, consisted of a double-beam jib, a winch, a rope, and a block containing three pulleys.
 Having thus a mechanical advantage of 3:1, it has been calculated that a single man working the winch could raise 150 kg (3 pulleys x 50 kg = 150), assuming that 50 kg represent the maximum effort a man can exert over a longer time period.
 Heavier crane types featured five pulleys (pentaspastos) or, in case of the largest one, a set of three by five pulleys (Polyspastos) and came with two, three or four masts, depending on the maximum load.

-The polyspastos, when worked by four men at both sides of the winch, could readily lift 3,000 kg (3 ropes x 5 pulleys x 4 men x 50 kg = 3,000 kg).
+The polyspastos represented a major leap in mechanical efficiency.
+When worked by four men at both sides of the winch, it could readily lift 3,000 kg (3 ropes x 5 pulleys x 4 men x 50 kg = 3,000 kg).
 If the winch was replaced by a treadwheel, the maximum load could be doubled to 6,000 kg at only half the crew, since the treadwheel possesses a much bigger mechanical advantage due to its larger diameter.
 This meant that, in comparison to the construction of the ancient Egyptian pyramids, where about 50 men were needed to move a 2.5 ton stone block up the ramp (50 kg per person), the lifting capability of the Roman polyspastos proved to be 60 times higher (3,000 kg per person).

+However, substituting the winch with a treadwheel—a large wooden wheel rotated by men walking inside it—doubled this capacity to 6,000 kg with half the crew.
+This efficiency increase resulted from the treadwheel's larger diameter creating a much greater moment arm compared to a hand winch.
+This system increased lifting efficiency by 60 times compared to Egyptian pyramid construction, where approximately 50 men were required to move a 2.5-tonne stone block up a ramp.